waynodiablo/Oystercard/pills/db_relationships.md

 ###Many-to-Many Relationships

 This is where things get a little gnarly.
-Bloggig software often has a way of tagging each post based on it's content.
+Blogging software often has a way of tagging each post based on it's content.
 For instance 'animals', 'cats', 'gardening' and 'diminutive pop-stars' would all be valid tags for Bob and Tom's posts.
 The 'animal' tag would apply to both the dog and the cat post, and the cat post